-The Broadcasting Board of Governors (BBG) and Gallup invite you to attend a research briefing on media use in Vietnam.
+On June 10 the Broadcasting Board of Governors (BBG) and Gallup hosted a research briefing on media use in Vietnam.

 Vietnam’s government-run television network continues to dominate the country’s media landscape.
 However, young Vietnamese increasingly turning to online news sources over state TV.
 Most Vietnamese (58.2%) believe personal blogs are more believable than official news, pointing to an underlying distrust of state media, particularly among younger and better-educated adults who are most likely to use blogs and other online information sources.

-The speakers will draw on recent BBG data to assess the role of different media platforms in Vietnam as well as review attitudinal data from the Gallup World Poll.
+The speakers drew on recent BBG data to assess the role of different media platforms in Vietnam as well as review attitudinal data from the Gallup World Poll.
 Speakers include:

 - Chris Stewart, Partner, Gallup